Don’t want to read the whole post? Here is our recommendation right away, if you want to read more continue below.

 - It’s affordable and safe: although the prices vary depending on the type of model, most ash vacuums sell for $200 or less.

-- Compact and simply use: ash vacuum cleaners are usually portable and are built for their simplistic use when you want to clean in and around your firebox, especially the enclosed area that includes ash pans.
+- Compact and simple to use: ash vacuum cleaners are usually portable and are built for their simplistic use when you want to clean in and around your firebox, especially the enclosed area that includes ash pans.
 Some models also come with wheeled bases allowing for easier maneuverability around the entire wood box and heat stove area.

 Ash Vacuum Buyer’s Guide